Aide-de-camp: Sri Lanka

 In Sri Lanka, the president has an aide-de-camp and an extra aide-de-camp from the three armed services.
 All general, flag and air officers are entitled to an aide-de-camp, usually selected from their parent regiment or unit.
 In the navy, an aide-de-camp is called a flag lieutenant.
 Junior officers (of the rank of major and below) of the armed services who have completed three years of service can be appointed for (extra-regimental) special appointments as an aide-de-camp or extra aide-de-camp for a maximum of three years.
-Following such appointment, reappointment is not possible until an laps of two years.
+Following such appointment, reappointment is not possible for two years.
 Medical officers of the rank of lieutenant colonel and above can be appointed as honorary physician to the president or honorary surgeon to the president.

 The tradition dates back to the office of governor of Ceylon.
 The governor's staff included an aide-de-camp as a permanent appointment drawing pay from the civil list, usually held by a retired junior officer from a British Army regiment.
 In addition the governor's staff included the head mudaliyar who served as the native aide-de-camp to the governor on a permanent and honorary (non-paid) basis; as well as several extra aide-de-camp appointed from regiments of the Ceylon Defense Force and later from the Ceylon Royal Naval Volunteer Reserve.
 With the formation of the office of the Governor-General of Ceylon the practice continued with Ceylon Army officers replacing the British Army officers.
 At present an officer of the rank of brigadier serves as aide-de-camp to the president, while an officer of the rank of colonel or equivalent serves as aide-de-camp to the defence secretary.

 In 1992, two Sri Lankan ADCs were killed in active service, and in 2006 an ADC was severely wounded: